 Count participants (observers) range in birding ability from pigeon-feeders to “Olympic Champions”.
 ALL ARE WELCOME TO PARTICIPATE.
-Westport CBC Count Week is Thursday 12/13 through Wednesday 12/19.
+Westport CBC Count Week is Thursday 12/12 through Wednesday 12/18.
 Generally experienced birders are paired with those who have less experience.
 Most observers start looking for birds at sunrise (7am), but some go out several hours earlier searching for owls and rails.
-Some make a daylong affair, others participants for just two or three hours.
+Some make a daylong affair, land & boat., others participants for just two or three hours.
 Field activity tends to wind down at sundown.

 Remember the CBC is supposed to be fun, so stay safe.
 Drive carefully; watch your step, stay off private property unless arrangements have been made, wear appropriate clothing and footwear.
 If you are just getting started in birding or have tons of experience and think you want to join a CBC field team.

 - Contact: Mardi Dickinson – Westport CBC Compiler & Captain

 Backyard Feeder Counts: Some birders also choose to stay home, but they too can participate by observing their backyard bird feeders and counting local visitors.
 These counts have certain guidelines but are welcome additions to the science that 113 years of continuous data collection supported by the National Audubon Society.
 Feeder forms can be obtained by clicking here on Westport CT Backyard Bird Feeder Form.

 The CBC results are published in AMERICAN BIRDS online magazine along with the input from 2200 other counts conducted nationwide and throughout the Americas.
 This is the longest running annual census of bird populations in the country, thanks to over 63,000 thousand birdwatchers who volunteer their efforts.